New Renault boss plans leaner, electric future

 Renault also said it was targeting automotive free cash flow of 3 billion euros by 2023, and 6 billion by 2025.

-“At the margin the commitment to short-term cash targets is positive as it remains the key concern for investors,” Citibank analysts wrote in a client note.
-“The greater details around how Renault moves on to a sustainable footing is also welcome given Renault shares continue to trade at a marked discount to peers.”
+“The commitment to short-term cash targets is positive as it remains the key concern for investors,” Citibank analysts wrote in a client note.

+Renault said it had drawn an additional chunk of its 5 billion euro government-guaranteed loan secured early in the COVID-19 crisis.

-The French carmaker said it would combine all its sports car efforts into one unit “dedicated to developing exclusive and innovative” vehicles and that Formula One racing would be “at the heart of the project.”
+The company said it would combine all its sports car efforts into one unit “dedicated to developing exclusive and innovative” vehicles, with Formula One racing “at the heart of the project.”

 Our Standards: The Thomson Reuters Trust Principles.